 My Secondary Pair of Hiking Gloves – Winter Use

-If it’s too cold and I need to heat my hands fast, I pop my ski gloves on.
+If it’s too cold and I need to heat my hands fast, I pop my ski gloves on (warm mittens also work well).
 I generally find that after a while, when my hands have warmed up, I can comfortably return to my Sealskinz, my hands normally actually get too hot in the ski gloves if I wear them too long while hiking.

 You can spend a wide variation on gloves.
 From 20 dollars for a reasonable Spring pair to 80 dollars for a very hi-tech waterproof, make your breakfast in the morning for you, pair 🙂 .
 I say that only half-jokingly as, from my personal experience, gloves to some degree are one of those areas that you can get away with using a non-fancy pants brand name.

 How so?
-Well, when it comes to my regular main pair of gloves, the Sealskinz, I wouldn’t compromise.
-I wanted to spend a bit of extra money to get a good pair as they are my main pair of gloves used year round when I am out hiking.
-The Berghaus ones aren’t overly expensive but a non-brand pair would probably work fine for what they are used for.
+Well, when it comes to my regular main pair of gloves, like the Freetoo gloves above, I wouldn’t compromise.
+I wanted to spend a bit of extra money to get a good pair as they are my main pair of gloves used year round when I am out hiking, so I did invest in a pricey brand name pair.
+However, as you can see with the gloves listed here, you really don’t need to spend a lot unless you want to.
+The liner glove ones aren’t I use, brand name also, aren’t overly expensive either and a non-brand pair would probably work fine for what they are used for.

 So, I hope you found this post on what are the best hiking gloves informative and useful.
-As you can see, there isn't one absolute or ‘best' pair I use although I do have my main pair in the Sealskinz.
+As you can see, there isn’t one absolute or ‘best’ pair I use although I do have my main pair as such.
 To summarize, I always have two pairs of gloves in my day pack.
-In winter, I have my Sealskinz and my ski gloves and I alternate between the two utilizing the ski gloves when serious warmth is needed.
-Most days, even in winter, the Sealskinz are enough.
-The rest of the year, my Sealskinz are my main stay gloves and I have my old Berghaus Powerstretch gloves mainly as a back-up pair.
+In winter, I have my primary pair, like the Freeto gloves above, and my ski gloves, and I alternate between the two utilizing the ski gloves when serious warmth is needed.
+Most days, even in winter, my primary pair are enough.
+The rest of the year, my primary pair of gloves are my main stay gloves and I have my old liner gloves mainly as a back-up pair.

 This approach works well for me so if you’re thinking about getting hiking gloves, I recommend you give it a try.
 As a final note, hiking gloves are one of the things I always have a spare pair off in my day pack, I’ve been caught out once or twice and was very grateful to have a spare set in my pack.
 If you’ve any questions or are unsure about anything I list here, please feel free to leave a comment or drop me a note.
 I’ll be happy to help if I can.